capralifecycle/cals-cli/README.md

 cals
 ```

-This is slower than using the build due to running through the TypeScript compiler.
+This is slower than using the build with `npm link` due to running
+through the TypeScript compiler.

 ## Goals of CLI